josefnpat/roguecraft-squadron/dev/story/script.md

 **Rosa Dietrich:** Grace Patton?
 Your sister?
 What does it all mean?

-**Ruby Patton:** I don't know.
+**Ruby Patton:** I ...
+I don't know.

 ## Level 3 Prelude

 **Miho Takeda:** Report.

 **Valentina Nikolai**: Mission was great success.
-The enemy is becoming harder, but we will be victorious.
+The enemy is cunning, but we will be victorious.

-**Ruby Patton:** We received a strange message from the Dojeer.
+**Ruby Patton:** We are receiving messages from the Dojeer.
+We have no translations.

-**Valentina Nikolai**: Dojeer says funny things.
-We never know what they talk, we can't listen.
+**Valentina Nikolai**: The Dojeer say funny things.
+It's all gibberish, so why bother listening?

 **Ruby Patton:** They said Grace's name ...

 **Miho Takeda:** We've been trying to open up formal communications with the Dojeer.
-It's interesting that they know her name.
-Continue recording incoming messages from the Dojeer, and send them to central command.
+It's disturbing that they know her name.
+Continue recording incoming messages from the Dojeer and send them to central command.
 We're moving to the next sector.
 Nikolai, you shall move to the adjacent sector, and I will be in the other.
 Keep moving forward, Patton.

 ## Level 3 Mission